TheGreatRambler/2D-Array-JS/README.md

 Check out [this page](https://thegreatrambler.github.io/2D-Array-JS/demo.html) for average function times and efficiency.

-Note: This library only returns the index or gets x and y values from a value.
+Note: This library only returns the index or gets x and y values from an index.
 It does not return a array or mutate an existing array.

 If you like this javascript library, a :star: would be appreciated!